-If you want to take part in Pensions+ you don't need to do anything.
+If you want to take part in Pensions+ you don't need to do anything unless you wish to pay additional contributions.
+When you register via My USS to pay these you will need to opt into Pensions+ for this to also apply to your additional contributions.